Want to hang string lights over your backyard or patio, but not sure how? Learn how with this comprehensive guide!

 DIY Planter String Light Poles

 Another popular method for creating DIY string light posts is to fill large flower pots or planters partially with cement and set the poles in the concrete.
 Then you can fill the remaining space with soil and plant flowers or foliage around the post.
-Check out this tutorial from Wendi at H20 Bungalow.

 How to Hang String Lights Over a Deck